-It is important to note that in April 2016 the government of Puerto Rico encountered a serious financial crisis where the Government Development Bank (GDB) at the time the bank of the Commonwealth of Puerto Rico undertook operational changes due to lack of liquidity and due-to the enactment of the Moratorium Act.
-Under this Act funds deposited in the GDB were used to maintain the liquidity and there was limitation for their used and withdrawal, thus, this money was unavailable.
-As a result of the fiscal situation of the government and its instrumentalities, including PRASA the main loanee to the DWSRF, were financially impaired.
-These changes altogether with PRASA's DWSRF debt restructure request resulted in the federal cut-off imposed by the Federal Treasury to the electronic fund transfer mechanism between the Federal Treasury and GDB.
-With this cut-off, DOH was not able to execute cash draws not only for reimbursement related to infrastructure projects but also for the reimbursement of administration funds of the Program.
+It is important to note that in April 2016 the government of Puerto Rico encountered a serious financial crisis.
+As a result of this crisis, a cut-off was imposed on the SRF's, including the DWSRF, thus, by the Federal Treasury to the electronic fund transfer mechanism between the Federal Treasury and the government of Puerto Rico.
+DOH was not able to execute cash draws not only for reimbursement related to infrastructure projects but also for the reimbursement of administration funds of the Program.

-As of January 2017, this cut-off part was partially eliminated, and the electronic funds transfer mechanism was allowed for reimbursement of administrative cost.
+As of January 2017, the cut-off imposed on April 2016 was partially eliminated, and the electronic funds transfer mechanism was allowed for reimbursement of administrative cost.
 During the cut-off period the Department of Health engaged in coordination with EPA and other Commonwealth agencies in the compliance and elimination of the Notice of Non-Compliance issued by EPA.
+As previously indicated, PRASA the main loanee to the DWSRF, due to the fiscal situation of Puerto Rico, resulted with its financial capability impaired.
+The government's changes, altogether with PRASA's DWSRF debt restructure request, resulted in the federal cut-off imposed.

-After almost four years of negotiations of PRASA's debt restructure and after satisfying a series of conditions imposed by EPA including the establishment of a Trust Fund and the restitution of repayment funds and their deposit into DWSRF Trust Fund created at a private institution: Banco Popular de Puerto Rico (BPPR) the riddance of the cut-off was achieved.
+After almost four years of negotiations of PRASA's debt restructure and after satisfying a series of conditions imposed by EPA, including the establishment of a Trust Fund and the restitution of repayment funds and their deposit into DWSRF Trust Fund created at a private institution, Banco Popular de Puerto Rico (BPPR), the riddance of the cut-off was achieved.
 Thus, a total amount of \$53,316,155.58 were deposited.
 This amount included repayments, matching and certain administrative funds, where the corresponding exact amount distribution was determined by DOH based on estimates at the time of the cut-off and any other data provided by the bank in terms of interest earned.
 These estimated amounts established were segregated in the corresponding sub-accounts of the Trust Fund.
-DOH has estimated the repayments available as part of the debt restructure and established them in the annual IUP up to last year.
-For this year, the amount estimated is \$5, 990,170.45.
-Due to the fact that there were certain \$16,601,522.24 available as a result of the debt restructure agreement this Department has confirmed this amount and has determined that they continue available for use to PRASA for projects or any qualified and eligible project and or should be awarded to our best understanding no later than during this year.
-Because the program has been restarted so recently, we are looking forward to the award of the accumulated amounts of capitalization grants awarded mainly during the cutoff period and amounts resulting available from the debt restructure which constitute large sums.
-We will look forward to include this amount and award the \$5, 990,170.45 next year together with the FY capitalization Grant FY 2022 IUP.
-This will also give the opportunity to PRASA to present and or propose new projects based on the progress and development schedule of the ones that have received the first financial agreement after PRASA's debt restructure process and the restart of the construction projects under the DWSRF.
+DOH has estimated the repayments available as part of the debt restructure and established them in the annual IUP of fiscal year 2020.
+For fiscal year 2021, the amount estimated was \$5, 990,170.45.
+Due to the fact that there were certain \$16,601,522.24 available as a result of the debt restructure agreement1, this Department confirmed this amount and determined their availability for use by PRASA for projects or any qualified and eligible project.
+Thus, DOH assigned \$16,601,522.24 to the projects included in the previous FY 2021 IUP and to be included in the corresponding FY 2021 financial agreement /loan.

-&lt;sup>1 A total of \$16,601,522.24 were identified related to projects that whether had not started construction or had no disbursement of their loan.
+1 A total of \$16,601,522.24 were identified related to projects that whether had not started construction or had no disbursement of their loan.